Susan Cain: Bittersweet

 Cain's third TED talk (2019), "The hidden power of sad songs and rainy days", preceded her April 5, 2022 book, Bittersweet: How Sorrow and Longing Make Us Whole.
 The book's theme is to accept feelings of sorrow and longing as inspiration to experience sublime emotions—such as beauty and wonder and transcendence—to counterbalance the "normative sunshine" of society's pressure to constantly be positive.

+Lucky & Norman

+Collaborating with five family members, Cain co-authored the animated children's book Lucky & Norman: Saying Goodbye Is Bittersweet.
+The book recounts how two brothers form a friendship with two donkeys during a farm vacation.
+Published on June 2, 2026, the book is inspired by the theme of Cain's 2019 Bittersweet.